sage-code/maj/basic.md

 singular    | plural
 ------------|--------------------------------
-mea = mine  | nue = ours
+mia = mine  | nue = ours
-tea = your  | vue = yours
+tia = your  | vue = yours
 hia = his   | zue = their
 xia = her   | xue = their
-lia = its   | lue = their

 **notes:**

+* Maj language do not have form for "it".
+You can use "he" to talk about a thing or a person;
-* Pronoun "you" is the plural form of previous "thou", that was singular but is no longer used.
+* Pronoun "you" is the plural form of previous "thou", that was singular but is no longer used;
-* In some Eglish dialects y'all is a thing, but you is already plural, so y'all is redundant.
+* In some Eglish dialects y'all is a thing, but you is already plural, so y'all is redundant;

 ## Time of Verbs

 There are 4 time suffixes in Maj:

-suffix  | Maj        |   English
+Suffix  | Maj        |   English
 --------|------------|-------------------------------
 ure     | resa       |  present
 ufu     | futa       |  future